egrosdou01/personal-blog/blog/2024-09-26-sveltos-introduction-to-tiers/sveltos-introduction-to-tiers.md

 ```

 :::tip
 Ensure the labels set to the managed clusters are correct.
-They will be used at a later step.
+We will use them at a later step.
 :::

 ## Step 2: Deploy Cilium and Monitoring Capabilities

-As platform administrators, for every managed cluster we want to have Cilium as our CNI and monitoring capabilities with Grafana, Prometheus and Loki.
-To do that, we will use the Sveltos ClusterProfile Kubernetes resource and deployment the required deployments in clusters with the label set to `env:prod`.
+As platform administrators, for every managed cluster, we want to have Cilium as our CNI and monitoring capabilities with Grafana, Prometheus and Loki.
+For that, we will use the Sveltos ClusterProfile Kubernetes resource and deploy the required deployments in clusters with the label set to `env:prod`.

 ### ClusterProfile - Cilium, Grafana, Prometheus